 6. Build a business case and obtain executive sponsorship

 Executive sponsorship is key for any program to succeed.

-Early on during the planning stage, therefore, change managers should build a business case for change and present that to potential sponsors.
+Early on during the planning stage, therefore, change managers should build a business case for change and present that to potential sponsors by building management dashboards.

 7. Create a vision for change

 Change leaders and sponsors should proactively involve themselves with a change project.

 One of their key tasks should be to craft a compelling vision of what the change will look like after the project is complete.

 8. Craft a change story

 A change story, like the vision for change, should motivate and inspire.